'Seventeen days of hell': Police piece together past 3 weeks after missing Marokopa family returns home - NZ Herald

-Police are now trying to piece together the last 17 days after a missing Marokopa family returned home after going missing almost three weeks ago.
+A father who went missing for almost three weeks with his three children appears to have had a thorough plan to go bush, say locals - but the children were oblivious to the drama surrounding them over the past month.

-Thomas Phillips and his three children - Jayda Jin, 8, Maverick, 6, and Ember, 5 - had not been seen since September 11.
-His ute was found on a nearby beach, facing out to sea.
+Tom Phillips walked through the front door of a Marokopa home at 8am yesterday morning - into the arms of his sister and a flood of tears.
+He and his three children - Jayda Jin, 8, Maverick, 6, and Ember, 5 - had not been seen since September 11 after his ute was found on a nearby beach, facing out to sea.

+The children were all safe and happy - but it was not clear they even knew they had been the subject of a massive search effort over the past three weeks, said police.

+Otorohanga Mayor Max Baxter said there was an "overwhelming sense of relief".
+He said he was pleased the three children were safe and sound, but Tom did have a lot of questions to answer.

 Police and emergency services - as well as hundreds of locals and volunteers - spent days searching for the family in the area of Kiritehere and Marokopa.

-However, Phillips and his children returned to a family farm at 8am this morning.

-Inspector Will Loughrin, Waikato West Area Commander said the family "experienced seventeen days of hell".
+Inspector Will Loughrin, Waikato West Area Commander said the wider family had "experienced 17 days of hell".

 "To happen this way, is fantastic for the family.
-This is a family that experienced seventeen days of hell, really."
+This is a family that experienced 17 days of hell, really."

-Loughrin confirmed Phillips and his children are well and receiving appropriate support.
+Loughrin confirmed Phillips and his children were well and receiving appropriate support.

-Loughrin had been told the children are "happy" and "playing like children do".

 Family members, including the three children's grandparents, were still processing what happened and trying to support one another, Loughrin said.